Blue-ice area: Research history

 The earliest research in blue-ice areas occurred during the Norwegian–British–Swedish Antarctic Expedition in 1949–1952, and was followed by two decades of mostly geological and geomorphological research.
 The discovery of meteorites in a blue-ice area of the Yamato Mountains led to an uptick in scientific interest; a number of programs to collect meteorites began.
 This also led to increased research in the glaciological and dynamical properties of blue-ice areas, and later to their meteorological and climatological implications.

 Use

-The hard, flat and smooth surfaces of blue-ice areas have been used as aircraft runways (Blue ice runways) in parts of Antarctica.
+The hard, flat and smooth surfaces of blue-ice areas have been used as aircraft runways (blue ice runways) in parts of Antarctica.
 The very old ice in blue-ice areas has been used to reconstruct past climate, and the temporal resolution may be larger than in deep ice cores.
-Blue-ice areas are candidate sites for ice core drilling aimed at recovering 1.5 million year old ice, and 2.7 million year old ice has been recovered from such areas.
+Blue-ice areas are candidate sites for ice core drilling aimed at recovering 1.5 million year old ice, 2.7 million year old ice has been recovered from such areas and older ice still - containing trapped air bubbles - may crop out in some blue-ice areas.